Welcome

 • A non-party costs order may be made where a non-party funds, controls, and benefits from litigation.

-• The court considers control, funding, benefit, and overall justice before making an order.
+• The court considers control, funding, benefit, fairness, causation, conduct, and access-to-justice impacts when deciding whether to make an order.

-• The non-party must be joined for costs purposes and given a chance to be heard.
+• The non-party must be joined for costs purposes and given a chance to be heard, with evidence of involvement provided by the applicant.

 Key Terms and Concepts